angkoonhwee/Punkt-Milestone3/README.md

 ##### <u>Areas for Improvement / Bugs</u>

-==[Non-technical] The term “atonement” is not intuitively linked to forfeit which results in some users not understanding what the atonement field for goal creation is for.==
+[Non-technical] The term “atonement” is not intuitively linked to forfeit which results in some users not understanding what the atonement field for goal creation is for.

 - Response: